FarronF/limerick-council-meetings/meetings/2019/12/09-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 16th October 12019.md

 and residential in the city centre.
 She stated that the local authority would not have

-the financial resources itself to carry out such a masterplan.---
+the financial resources itself to carry out such a masterplan.
+---
 V. Murray informed members that board members from the Land Development

 Agency will be convening a meeting in Limerick in the next few weeks to look at